A Steiner Education

 Today there are about 800 Steiner (or Waldorf) schools in 23 countries around the world with 60 established schools in Australia and many others in various stages of development.
 These form an educational movement rather than a system.
 Schools are co-educational and non-denominational.
 Schools are adapted to their time, place and community, and each is independently managed.

 Rather than having a principal, many Steiner schools are run by a group of teachers known as the College of Teachers (‘The College’).
 The College is responsible for the school’s educational and philosophical direction.
 It is also actively involved in the administrative and social spheres of the school.
 In 2015, at Mumbulla School an Education Manager was employed to assist the College of Teachers in all aspects of its work.

-Steiner schools present a broad curriculum providing a balance of academic, artistic and practical subjects.
+Steiner schools present a broad curriculum which is nationally recognised by the Australian Curriculum, Assessment and Reporting Authority (ACARA), providing a balance of academic, artistic and practical subjects.
 The teachers work to generate a genuine inner enthusiasm for learning.

 Rudolf Steiner the Man

 Dr Rudolf Steiner was a philosopher and educator; one of the original thinkers of the twentieth century.

 His work covered a wide range of subjects including science, medicine, education, agriculture (biodynamics), the arts and social reform.
 The basis of his research was the scientific investigation of the spiritual world, which he called anthroposophy.